Afrographic/AnkhAPIMocker/README.md

 -->

 This package allow your to generate random data that you can use to fill your UI or make your unit testing
+<a href="https://www.youtube.com/watch?v=YtrouhSprzA">Click this link to see how the package works</a>
 ## Features

 <ul>